-• Sustainable Medium Term Financial Plan - A mid-year review of the Medium Term Financial Plan will be presented to Cabinet to consider the emerging risk of the economic downturn, increasing inflationary pressures and supply chain issues arising from the aftermath of the Covid-19 pandemic and Brexit, and the war in Ukraine.
+Sustainable Medium Term Financial Plan - A mid-year review of the Medium Term Financial Plan will be presented to Cabinet to consider the emerging risk of the economic downturn, increasing inflationary pressures and the war in Ukraine.
 To consider the impact of rising prices, including pay pressures, fuel and utilities, the potential adverse supply impacts on service delivery, and increasing service demand pressures from vulnerable households.
 A budget consultation will be completed during the summer to inform the development of the future Gedling Plan 2023-27 to ensure service priorities are aligned to the resources available.

-Action: Chief Financial Officer/Senior Leadership Team - Autumn
+Action: Chief Financial Officer/Senior Leadership Team - Completed in Autumn 22